MENU

 After the salmon is cool place in the refrigerator to chill.

-Place the Tabasco sauce, Worcestershire sauce, shallot, mustard, egg white, celery, lemon juice, mayonnaise, salt and pepper in a large mixing bowl and whisk together.
-Place the mixture in the refrigerator while the salmon is chilling.
+Place the Tabasco sauce, Worcestershire sauce, shallot, mustard, egg white, celery, lemon juice, mayonnaise, salt, and pepper in a large mixing bowl and whisk together.

-Flake the chilled salmon into the mixing bowl.
+When the salmon is chilled, flake the chilled salmon into the mixing bowl.

 Fold together gently until well blended.
 Be careful to not break up the salmon too much.